opencog/atomspace/opencog/atoms/base/README.md

 ClassServer
 ===========
-The ClassServer provides a factory for creating Atoms of different types, given only thier type (and, for Nodes, the string giving the node name; for Links, the atom sequence).
+The ClassServer provides a factory for creating Atoms of different types, given only their type (and, for Nodes, the string giving the node name; for Links, the atom sequence).

 The ClassServer also provides a simple constructor-time type-checking